-A post-natal check up with a Women’s Health Physiotherapist is vital to ensure comprehensive advice surrounding your recovery after having a baby, regardless of whether you have had a vaginal or caesarian delivery.
+A post-natal check up with a women’s health physiotherapist is vital to ensure comprehensive advice surrounding your recovery after having a baby, regardless of whether you have had a vaginal or Caesarean delivery.

 So many women we see have the common misconception that the body is technically recovered at 6 weeks post-natal.

 It may surprise you to know that the pelvic floor does not recover until at least the 4-6month mark, and a caesarean section scar has only reached 50% of it tensile strength at 6 weeks post birth.